Delta Govt demotes 41 teachers over examination malpractice | International Centre for Investigative Reporting

-DELTA State Government has demoted 41 secondary school teachers in the state over their involement malpractices in the 2019 West African Examination Secondary School Certificate Examination (WASSCE).
+DELTA State Government has demoted 41 secondary school teachers in the state over their involvement in examination malpractices in the 2019 West African Examination Secondary School Certificate Examination (WASSCE).

 Patrick Ukah, Delta Commissioner for Basic and Secondary Education made this known in a statement adding that the demotions are part of recommendations by the State’s Examination Ethics Disciplinary Committee.